JarodMica/beatrice_trainer_webui/README.md

 # Beatrice V2 Training Webui
 This webui is designed to train models for Beatrice v2 which is compatible with w-okada's realtime voice changing client v2: https://github.com/w-okada/voice-changer

-The code to train beatrice models it adapted from: https://huggingface.co/fierce-cats/beatrice-trainer
+The code to train beatrice models is adapted from: https://huggingface.co/fierce-cats/beatrice-trainer

 The latest version of w-okada is 2.0.61-alpha as of writing this readme